nkito/HDDRotation/README.md

 ## Operating principle

-Light from the LEDs illuminates the strip of post-it.
+The light from the LEDs illuminates the strip of post-it.
-The rotation of the strip and light from the LEDs are synchronized.
+The rotation of the strip and the light from the LEDs are synchronized.
 In other words, the color of the LEDs varies depending on the position of the strip.
 Stable images are observed due to the characteristics of the human eye.